faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

 `/etc/ssh/sshd_config` manipulates the behavior of SSHD daemon, so it directly affects clients that are connecting to the server.

-Do the following on the machine that acts as SSH server:
+Do the following tasks on the machine that acts as SSH server:

 `sudo vim /etc/ssh/sshd_config`